 Use a Tray on Your Coffee Table

 Trays not only keep your clutter under control, they give a polished look to surfaces such as a coffee table.
-Fill a decorative tray with a short stack of hardback books, a box for your remote controls, a set of coasters and a pretty object or two for a grown-up look.
+Fill a decorative tray with a short stack of hardback books, a box for your remote controls, a set of coasters and a pretty object or two for a grown-up, lived-in look.
 Plus, putting everything on a tray allows you to pick it all up and move it aside when you need the space for entertaining.

 03 of 10

 Even if the only books you have are paperbacks and old textbooks from college, you can still organize the whole lot so that it looks pulled-together.

 Style your bookcase like a pro by arranging your books both horizontally and vertically, and mixing in accessories.

 04 of 10

 Torch lamps and string lights may have worked in a dorm room, but they lack in sophistication.
 Trade adolescent lighting choices for a pair of inexpensive but chic table lamps.

 Or, copy one of these DIY lighting fixtures to replace unsophisticated ceiling lights.
 Another budget-friendly idea for your first place is to look for lamps at thrift stores, then make them like new by spray painting their bases.Continue to 5 of 10 below.